Secure E-mail Gateway - Appliance

 Content filtering is typically applied to an outbound email sent by users within the company.
 For example, you can configure your secure email gateway to prevent specific sensitive documents from being sent to an external recipient, or put a block on image files or specific keywords within them being sent through the email system.

 Email services, whether they are in the cloud or on-premise, need to be managed efficiently.
 Storage has been a problem for email administrators for many years, and while you may have almost infinite cloud storage available, email archiving can help to manage both user mailboxes and the efficiency of your systems.
-Compliance is also a major concern for many companies and email archiving is a must if you need to keep emails for a certain period of time.
+Compliance is also a major concern for many companies and email archiving is a must if you need to keep emails for a specific period of time.